cakephp/docs/en/development/configuration.rst

 You can check if any query was emitted from a generic table class via DebugKit via the SQL panel in DebugKit.
-If you're still having trouble diagnosing an issue that could be caused by auto-tables, you can throw an exeception when CakePHP implicitly uses a generic ``Cake\ORM\Table`` instead of your concrete class like so::
+If you're still having trouble diagnosing an issue that could be caused by auto-tables, you can throw an exception when CakePHP implicitly uses a generic ``Cake\ORM\Table`` instead of your concrete class like so::